 As we moved out of Victoria’s inner harbour, Jaqueline and Courtney the marine naturalists on board pointed out the Trial Islands, where seals love to bask on the rocks and swim in the rich underwater forest of kelp, feeding on sea urchins, sea cucumbers and small fish.
 We also spotted a pair of bald eagles resting on a rock, before our boat moved out into the Juan de Fuca strait, which forms a highway for whales coming back to these shores to breed throughout the summer months.
 We joined a group of other boats close to where a grey humpback whale had been spotted.
 With a blow of water the whale surfaced a couple of times before flicking up its tail and diving down to seek for shoals of krill.
 Just a few bubbles on the surface marked where the whale had been and we waited another 10 minutes before it surfaced in another spot, the lull known as the “Whale Wait”.

 It’s never guaranteed that you will see a whale, but you’ll always get a fascinating insight about the marine wildlife of the area from the naturalists on board, who were so knowledgeable and enthusiastic it was difficult not get excited too.
-If you don’t see a whale during the summer months, Orca Spirit will offer you another trip, which is why it’s good to do this trip at the beginning of your stay.
+If you don’t see a whale during the summer months, Orca Spirit will offer you another trip, which is why it’s one of the best places to visit in Victoria Canada at the beginning of your stay.

 Tip: If you have a telephoto lens for your camera, this is the time to bring it, so that you can get the best close up photos of these magnificent creatures.
 You may also want to take a sea-sickness tablet or buy some ginger flavoured sweets if you suffer from motion sickness.